 Also the mashed purple yams give Ube Halaya a very distinctive purple colour that makes it look interestingly appetising.

 Do you love Filipino food in all its forms?
 See our guide to Blacktown Food for some dining ideas.

 Flan is a very popular dessert in Spain, Portugal and other parts of Europe.
 Leche Flan is the Filipino twist on that dessert.
 Leche Flan shares lots of similarities with Creme Caramel, but one of the key differences is that Leche Flan does not use cream.

-Despite the lack of cream, you’d be surprised to know that Leche Flan is actually a lot heavier than Creme Caramel.
+Despite the lack of cream, surprisingly, Leche Flan is actually a lot heavier than Creme Caramel.
 Leche Flan is a popular dessert for celebrations.
 Most town fiestas wouldn’t be complete without Leche Flan on the feasting table.

-Leche Flan is one of the desserts believed to be brought to the Philippines when it was colonized by Spain.
+Moreover, Leche Flan is one of the desserts believed to have been brought to the Philippines when the Spanish colonised it.
 That’s why this favourite Filipino dessert and Creme Caramel have so many similarities.

 It’s also why there are so many variations of Flan in different cultures, like in Mexico.
 Flan was brought to all these countries during Spain’s attempt at world domination.

 Love Mexican food but rather someone else cooked it?
 See our guide to the Best Mexican Restaurants in Brisbane.

 Total time: 55 minutes